Michael Tilson Thomas

-Judge Widney Professor of Music
+Judge Widney Professor of Music at USC

-Born in Los Angeles, he is the third generation of his family to follow an artistic career.
+Born in Los Angeles, Tilson Thomas is the third generation of his family to follow an artistic career.
 His grandparents, Boris and Bessie Thomashefsky, were founding members of the Yiddish Theater in America.
 His father, Ted Thomas, was a producer in the Mercury Theater Company in New York before moving to Los Angeles where he worked in films and television.
 His mother, Roberta Thomas, was the head of research for Columbia Pictures.

-In 1969, after winning the Koussevitzky Prize at Tanglewood, he was appointed Assistant Conductor of the Boston Symphony Orchestra.
-That year he also made his New York debut with the Boston Symphony and gained international recognition after replacing Music Director William Steinberg in mid-concert.
-He was later appointed Principal Guest Conductor of the Boston Symphony Orchestra where he remained until 1974.
-He was Music Director of the Buffalo Philharmonic from 1971 to 1979 and a Principal Guest Conductor of the Los Angeles Philharmonic from 1981 to 1985.
+In 1969, after winning the Koussevitzky Prize at Tanglewood, he was appointed assistant conductor of the Boston Symphony Orchestra.
+That year, he also made his New York debut with the Boston Symphony and gained international recognition after replacing music director William Steinberg mid-concert.
+He was later appointed principal guest conductor of the Boston Symphony Orchestra, where he remained until 1974.
+He was music director of the Buffalo Philharmonic from 1971 to 1979 and a principal guest conductor of the Los Angeles Philharmonic from 1981 to 1985.
 His guest conducting includes appearances with the major orchestras of Europe and the United States.

 Tilson Thomas is a two-time Carnegie Hall Perspectives artist, a curating and conducting series at the hall from 2003 to 2005 and from 2018 to 2019.
 In the most recent series, he led Carnegie Hall’s National Youth Orchestra of the United States of America both at the hall and on tour in Asia, opened the Carnegie Hall season over two evenings with the San Francisco Symphony, conducted two programs with the Vienna Philharmonic and finished with a pair of concerts leading the New World Symphony.